ttaubert/octoblog/source/_posts/2014-11-17-the-sad-state-of-server-side-tls-session-resumption-implementations.markdown

 > A previous version of the post said it would be impossible to deactivate
 > session tickets.
 Thanks to the HAproxy team for correcting me!

-A graceful daily restart of HAproxy *might* be the only way to trigger key rotation.
-This is a *pure assumption* though, please do your own testing before using that in production.

 ## Session Resumption with multiple servers